alexle/alexle.github.com/_posts/2012/2012-07-04-first-14er-grays-and-torreys-peak.markdown

 ## The Climb Down ##

 We didn't spend too much time at Torrey's with the skies flashing and thundering near the other mountain peaks.
-A member of the team also came down with [altitude sickness][2] so it was good time to leave.
+A member of the team also came down with altitude sickness so it was good time to leave.

 On our descent, it began raining lightly.
 A couple minutes later, we were pelted by **hail**.
 Is this for real?
 Luckily, we were semi-prepared with extra pants, gloves, rain jackets, and ponchos.